X

 This morning we take a fascinating dive into Japanese seafood cuisine during a 3-hour combination walking tour of a local fishmarket and cooking class, where we can learn to prepare traditional style 'washoku' food items like sushi and a Japanese omelette.

 We meet up with our guide in front of Tsukiji Honganji Temple, located just outside the market.
-Then we step inside this temple to all things seafood for an in-depth shopping session including plenty of time for photography and exploration.
-As you wander the aisles of this colourful and chaotic market, you’ll observe everything from giant tuna to sea urchins to octopus arranged for sale.
+Then we step inside this temple to all things seafood for an in-depth shopping session including some time for photography and exploration.
+As you wander the aisles of this colourful and chaotic market, you’ll observe everything from sea urchins to octopus arranged for sale.

 We'll then proceed with our guide to the gourmet cooking studio of one of Asia's largest culinary schools, boasting more than 150 studios throughout the region.
 Following the instruction of an experienced cooking teacher, we'll learn to prepare two 'washoku' recipes, a style of Japanese cuisine emphasizing traditional and homemade techniques.
 This typically includes a sushi roll along with a Japanese style omelette called Tamagoyaki, plus side dishes.
 This will be an excellent and fun introduction to Japanese cuisine, definitely a highlight of any trip to Japan.